skjolber/maven-cache-github-action/README.md

 	* `full` - cache was restored and is up to date.

 ### Cache scopes
-The cache is scoped to the branch.
-The default branch cache is available to other branches.

-In other words, projects using the `develop` branch will have a performance benefit to making it the default.
+Combine `cache-key-prefix` with `key-path` to have seperate caches within the same repo.

-### Flushing the cache
+### Flushing the depenency cache
 While unused dependencies are contiously removed from the (incremental) cache, it is sometimes necessary to clean the cache completely.

 Add `[cache clear]` to a commit-message build with a new, empty cache entry.